 Mothers who surrendered and abandoned their infants did not differ from one another by ethnicity and did not fit a specific type of ethnic or socioeconomic picture.
 In 2002, safely surrendered and abandoned infants were Hispanic, Caucasian and African American.
 In 2003, in addition to Hispanic, African American and Caucasian infants, two infants of Filipino ethnicity were abandoned.
 In 2004 and 2005, safely surrendered and abandoned infants were Hispanic, Caucasian, African American, and Asian/Pacific Islander.
-In 2006, safely surrendered infants and abandoned infants were Hispanic, Caucasian, and African American.
-In 2007, safely surrendered and abandoned infants were Hispanic, Caucasian, Asian/Pacific Islander and of mixed descent.
+In 2006, safely surrendered infants and abandoned infants were Hispanic, Caucasian, Asian/Pacific Islander and of mixed descent.
 In 2008, safely surrendered and abandoned infants were Hispanic and Asian/Pacific Islander.
-In 2009 and 2010, safely surrendered and abandoned infants were Hispanic, Caucasian and African-American.
-In 2011, safely surrendered and abandoned infants were Hispanic, Caucasian, and Asian/Pacific Islander.
-Finally, in 2012, safely surrendered and abandoned infants were Hispanic, Caucasian, African-American, and Asian/Pacific Islander.
+Finally, in 2009, safely surrendered and abandoned infants were Hispanic and Caucasian.